yaw-computer-graphics-course/yaw-cs-341-epfl/Final_Project/final-report/final.md

 ## Abstract

 This report presents the development of a real-time, interactive campfire scene built using the **regl** framework.
 The goal was to combine several computer graphics techniques to create a visually rich and atmospheric environment.
-Key features include soft shadows, SSAO, bloom effects, procedural fire and smoke, and L-System-based tree generation.
+Key features include soft shadows, SSAO, bloom effects, procedural fire and L-System-based tree generation.
 The project emphasizes both technical execution and artistic expression, aiming to simulate a warm, immersive nighttime setting.
 This document outlines the methods used, challenges faced, and solutions implemented throughout the development process.

 ## Overview